RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

       operator: selectedOperator,
       value: state.value,
     }
-    publishState(nextState, SimpleCriterionContainer.convertToQuery(nextState, searchAttribute))
+    publishState(nextState, SimpleCriterionContainer.convertToRequestParameters(nextState, searchAttribute))
   }

 }
 // ... connect
 ```

-With onTextInput and onOperatorSelected callbacks connected, the plugin is now able updating its state and query for parent form.
+With onTextInput and onOperatorSelected callbacks connected, the plugin is now able updating its state and request parameters for parent form.

 ## Complete SimpleCriterion example